paulmunyao/Hood/README.md

 ```
 ## Running the tests

-On VSCode terminal run the following command
+On VSCode terminal run the following command since i'm using the pytest method
 ```
-python3 test awardpaul
+pytest
 ```
 gram is the name of the application
 ### Break down end to end tests